ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

     /work/venv/bin/python -m django <arg1> <arg2> ...

-You may provide the value of the ``command`` argument as a string (in that case the string will be used as a script name) or as a list, in which case the elements of the list must be valid arguments for the Python interpreter, as in the example above.
+You may provide the value of the ``command`` argument as a string (in that case the string is used as a script name) or as a list, in which case the elements of the list must be valid arguments for the Python interpreter, as in the example above.
-See `<https://docs.python.org/3/using/cmdline.html>` for more details.
+See `https://docs.python.org/3/using/cmdline.html`_ for more details.

-If the parameter ``python`` is an absolute path, or contains directory separators, such as ``/```, then it will be used as-is, otherwise the runtime ``PATH`` will be searched for that command name.
+If the parameter ``python`` is an absolute path, or contains directory separators, such as ``/``, then it is used as-is, otherwise the runtime ``PATH`` is searched for that command name.

 Other than that, everything else works as in ``CmdRunner``.